-OpenStack is at the core of our hosted private cloud product and we use OpenStack to provide IT services to our own staff.
+OpenStack is at the core of our Infrastructure as a Service product, featuring hosted private cloud.
+We also use OpenStack to provide IT services to our own staff.
 As both active users of OpenStack and the first to create on demand hosted private cloud on OpenStack, we want to share our experiences with OpenStack.
 You can find more information in our Flex Metal Cloud Product Guide as well.

 - What are the OpenStack Networking Essentials?This article is written based on our background with our OpenStack private cloud, Flex Metal, created with OpenStack and Ceph.
 In this guide, we will walk you through the essentials that make up the OpenStack Network architecture, services, and security.
 Networking Architecture OpenStack Networking is a standalone service that often deploys several processes across several nodes.
 Neutron-server is the main process for OpenStack Networking.
 This is a Python Read More >

 OpenStack is a collection of Services.
 Each service performs functionality that make up the whole of OpenStack.
 There are a set of “core” that are typically installed to provide the common functionality of a “Cloud”.
 In addition, there are over 30 other Services that can be added for your particular needs.
 Find out more with “What is OpenStack?” or you can also explore our Why OpenStack background.